MuhammadElsaadany/CSV_Image-Combiner/README.md

 # CSV_Image-Combiner
 A tool to generate copies of an image using rows data from a CSV file.
-(Supports Arabic)
+(Like a certificate generator - supports Arabic)

 Arabic showcase: https://www.youtube.com/watch?v=OPjtep0hWbg